-Sales are conducted on Wednesdays at 10:00 a.m. in the Lobby of the Sheriff's Department Justice Center, 515 W. Moreland Boulevard, Waukesha, Wisconsin.
+Sales are conducted on the 2nd and 4th Wednesdays of each month at 10:00 a.m. in the Lobby of the Sheriff's Department Justice Center, 515 W. Moreland Boulevard, Waukesha, Wisconsin.

 The Sheriff is a ministerial officer of the Court and is without power to make any terms except those authorized and prescribed by the Court.
 He sells only the judgment debtor's title.
 If there is no title, the purchaser acquires none.
 The rule of Caveat Emptor (let the buyer beware) is fully applicable to sales made under execution.

 Foreclosure sales are for real property only.
 The Sheriff's Office does not know whether or not persons occupy the property.
 Further, we cannot give permission for any prospective bidders to enter and inspect any structure that may be located on the property to be sold.
 All property is sold "As Is".

 Properties sold at auction by the Sheriff's Office are generally advertised in local area newspapers.
 A copy of the notice of sale shall be printed each week for 3 successive weeks in a newspaper of the county prior to the date of sale.

 In addition to newspaper advertising, notices of sale are posted for public viewing at the Sheriff Department Lobby as well as the Municipality where the property being sold is located.